white-noise/rensetsu/README.md

 - svg kanji shape database incorporation (long term)
 - indicate when group updates, when review is incomplete, etc
 - ajax everything relating to adding and deleting objects, posting comments, etc, so that no need to move away from (1) kanji individual page, (2) kanji inline object, (3) profile: redundancy
-- randomization for review answers should be handled by seed generation based on, say, the time of creation for the review, so that answers do not keep shuffling on refresh (not bad behavior, just a little strange). that, or change the random filter to be deterministic based on review identity
+- randomization for review answers should be handled by seed generation based on, say, the time of creation for the review, so that answers do not keep shuffling on refresh (not bad behavior, just a little strange). that, or change the random filter to be deterministic based on review identity.
+Or this can just be handled with some explicit calls during review creation that's passed into the model itself.
 - iron out some ambiguous and probably superfluous POSTS
 - null on- and kun-yomi should be handled: new field for 'pretty' data (with division between short and verbose versions)
 - initialization and loose tracking of kanji recognition metric
 - method for choosing key value pairs for review: pronounciation, meaning
+- metric for how many times a kanji has been identified correctly, kept track of on a user by user basis
 - final styling

 ### jukugo roma-kana processing